-The Houston Film Commission (HFC) attended and networked during the American Film Market in Los Angeles, CA. The HFC attended and networked during presentation of Houston Film Commission’s Texas Filmmaker’s Showcase by the Austin Film Society, Austin, TX.
+The Houston Film Commission (HFC) attended and networked during the American Film Market in Los Angeles, CA. The HFC attended and networked during a presentation of Houston Film Commission’s Texas Filmmaker’s Showcase by the Austin Film Society, Austin, TX.
 Attendance and sponsorship of CineSpace: NASA Imagery film competition and screening.
 Attendance and sponsorship of Houston Cinema Arts Festival.

 New members joining the GHCVB in November included: Al's Formal Wear, Black Rose Agency, Little Dipper, Poison Girl, Antidote Coffee, Black Hole Coffee House, MATCH - Midtown Arts & Theater Center Houston, Safeway Drivers, Inc., Texas Beer Bus, The Spearhead Group Inc., Trinity Media, Inc. Click here for a complete list of GHCVB members.